alexdlaird/amazon-orders/README.md

 This works by parsing website data from Amazon.com.
 A periodic build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time.
-This package only officially supports the English version of the website.
+This package only officially supports the English, `.com` version of Amazon.

 ## Installation